MediaComem/comem-masrad-dfa/subjects/angular/README.md

 <h1 title="`{{ titleComment }}`">Welcome to {{ title }}!</h1>
 ```

-> Here, we made a **mistake**.
+> Below, we made a **mistake**.
-> We neither bound the attribute, nor used interpolation in its value,
+> We neither bound the attribute, nor used interpolation for its value,
 > so the value of the attribute will be the string `"titleComment"`,
 > not the value of the corresponding variable:
   ```html